 A gaff rig's mainsail has four sides and set on a relatively short mast, with the boom at its foot and another spar or gaff along its head.
 The gaff rig’s popularity, with or without a boom, arose because it is a rig which has the power needed by fishermen, pilots and coasting trading vessels.
 Being a fairly complicated rig, the gaff rig requires considerable effort to hoist and control but up and drawing from a close reach to a run is efficient at harnessing the wind's power.

-A Bermuda rig mainsail has three sides and is the most common mainsail on modern boats.
+A yacht rigging type the Bermuda rig mainsail has three sides and is the most common mainsail on modern boats.
 With its triangular sails, the bermuda rig has evolved from the sails used on the islands' dinghies.
 The transition from the two spars of the Gunter rig to the single Bermuda spar is a natural development.
 With triangular sails used as headsails on most square-riggers, their efficiency came to be renowned.
 The triangular sail rigs are a continually being developed for upwind work but require additional sails for downwind work.

 Single-sailed Bermuda rigged boats, or those which have no headsails, are described as being cat-rigged or una-rigged; multiple-masted versions are cat-rigged ketches or cat-rigged schooners.
 The una or cat rig has the mast stepped right forward and in dinghies it is usually unstayed.
 The mainsail is rigged with a sleeve over the mast and there is no headsail.